-Co-chairs and other officers will serve initial terms of three years, up to a maximum of two terms total, or until their resignation or removal.
-The board will confirm renewals and/or elect officers during their meetings.
+Co-chairs will serve initial terms of three years, up to a maximum of two terms total, or until their earlier death, disability, resignation, or removal.

 Upon the confirmation of co-chairs to a second term, those terms will be staggered in order to ensure a smooth transition of leadership on the board.
 Second terms will be staggered to ensure that the co-chairs do not leave office concurrently.